-^{} In a few cases, the compensation flow may be substituted or added to the Q95 flow
+In a few cases, the compensation flow may be substituted or added to the Q95 flow

-Within the Owencarrow Catchment all fifteen water bodies were classified as "2b".
+Within the Clodiagh Catchment two water bodies were classified as 1a - At risk and the remaining ten at "2b" - Not at risk.
+One lake water body Crotty's Lough or Coumgaurha Lough was also classified as "1a" At risk from over abstraction by the ERBD Programme of Measures Study.
 No further small scale abstractions were identified as problematic through the NS2 catchment walkover risk assessments.
 Further information in relation to ERBD Programme of Measures study together with a detailed report on the methodologies used is available to download from www.wfdireland.ie